Derek-Wds/MAD-VAE/README.md

 Dingsu Wang, Frederick Morlock

-<font size="3">This repo contains the codes for the research of **MAD-VAE: Manifold Awareness adversarial Defense Variational Autoencoder**, which is a defense model based on Defense-VAE.</font>
+<font size="3">This repo contains the codes for the research of **MAD-VAE: Manifold Awareness adversarial Defense Variational Autoencoder**, which is a adversarial defense model based on Defense-VAE.</font>

 ## How to use this repo
 ### Repo structure